ignite/cli/readme.md

 mkdir /usr/local/bin
 sudo chown -R $(whoami) /usr/local/bin
 ```
-For more options on using and installing Ignite please see below:
+For more options on installing and using Ignite, please see the following:

 Open Ignite CLI [in your web
 browser](https://gitpod.io/#https://github.com/ignite/cli/tree/v0.25.2) (or open